-After breakfast, our 2020 Food and Cherry Blossom Tour of Japan concludes.
+After breakfast, your 2022 Food and Cherry Blossom Tour of Kyushu, Japan concludes.
 Please ask us about your options for returning back to your home country from Fukuoka or continuing your travels in Japan.

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.